Kylian Mbappé in the Champions League: Records, stats, who he has scored against, how he compares to Haaland, Ronaldo, Messi

 How many Champions League hat-tricks has Mbappé scored?

-Mbappé has scored two Champions League hat-tricks, both of them away from home; in a 5-0 win at Club Brugge in October 2019 and in a 4-1 success at Barcelona in the 2020/21 round of 16.
-He scored a penalty in the return leg of that tie to eclipse Lionel Messi as the youngest player to hit 25 goals in the Champions League, aged 22 years and 80 days, though Haaland has since broken that record.
+Mbappé has scored two Champions League hat-tricks, both of them away from home, in Paris's 5-0 win at Club Brugge in October 2019 and 4-1 success at Barcelona in the 2020/21 round of 16.
+He converted a penalty in the return leg of that tie to eclipse Messi as the youngest player to hit 25 goals in the Champions League, aged 22 years 80 days, though Haaland has since broken that record.

 Mbappé's Champions League goal comparison: Haaland, Messi, Ronaldo